-InvestEU could support investments in a wider range of projects compared to the Just Transition Fund (FTF), in particular via the InvestEU Fund, with €2 billion allocated for its SME policy window.
+InvestEU could support investments in a wider range of projects compared to the Just Transition Fund (FTF), in particular via the InvestEU Fund, with €2 billion allocated for SMEs.
+The European Investment Bank (EIB) group has a strong role in the management of all policy windows of the Fund (75%).
+The Single Market Programme is also relevant for SMEs.

-The space ecosystem may benefit from support under Invest EU for the following strategic actions and investments in space and defense and cybersecurity:
+The space ecosystem can benefit from support under Invest EU for the following strategic actions and investments in space and defense and cybersecurity:

-- the development and operation of sustainable (in-orbit and ground-based) space infrastructure that enable space services and space-based applications - o this includes the manufacturing, assembly, testing, operation, maintenance and launch facilities towards the development of greener spacecraft, launch systems and associated facilities - o such infrastructure should enable the greening of the space industry for launchers and spacecraft (e.g. satellites) and associated ground segments

-- o such projects should target (i) autonomous, reliable and cost-effective access to and use of space enabled by European launchers, (ii) space surveillance and protection of assets, (iii) satellite communication and connectivity and (iv) other evolving needs - strategic launchers (i.e., space launch vehicles for EU-controlled space systems), including innovative concepts such as re-usability, advanced manufacturing and New Space transportation systems - a cleaner use of space through spacecraft de-orbiting and de-commissioning - support to the EU space program components and related services - support to the space strategy for Europe' objectives to maximize the benefits for the EU's society and economy - this includes the development of dedicated services and applications meeting existing and emerging users' needs, including in priority areas of climate change, sustainable development, connectivity and security - space products defined in a list decided by the European Commission on an annual basis and communicated to the Steering Board of the InvestEU Program or - atomic clocks (e.g. for Galileo positioning systems).
+- the development and operation of sustainable (in-orbit and ground-based) space infrastructure that enable space services and space-based applications - o this includes the manufacturing, assembly, testing, operation, maintenance and launch facilities towards the development of greener spacecraft, launch systems and associated facilities - o such infrastructure should enable the greening of the space industry for launchers and spacecraft (e.g. satellites) and associated ground segments - such projects should target (i) autonomous, reliable and cost-effective access to and use of space enabled by European launchers, (ii) space surveillance and protection of assets, (iii) satellite communication and connectivity and (iv) other evolving needs - strategic launchers (i.e., space launch vehicles for EU-controlled space systems), including innovative concepts such as re-usability, advanced manufacturing and New Space transportation systems - a cleaner use of space through spacecraft de-orbiting and de-commissioning - support to the EU space program components and related services - support to the space strategy for Europe' objectives to maximize the benefits for the EU's society and economy - o this includes the development of dedicated services and applications meeting existing and emerging users' needs, including in priority areas of climate change, sustainable development, connectivity and security - space products defined in a list decided by the European Commission on an annual basis and communicated to the Steering Board of the InvestEU Program or - atomic clocks (e.g., for Galileo positioning systems).